Arnethegreat/yoshisisland-practice-hack/README.md

 > [!NOTE]
 > The HUD data are currently only switched when visiting the world map.

+### Warps
+> [!WARNING]
+> You can warp immediately after the game starts, but it is recommended to load a file first in order to avoid an audio bug that can crash your game when dying or entering a goal ring.

 ### Egg Editor
 Use A/Y to cycle the sprite in the selected, loaded slot.
 The previous/next eggs in the cycle are displayed beside the cursor.
 Current supported sprites: